Infrared-safe flavoured anti-$k_T$ jets: Conclusions and outlook

 Here, we would like to compare the results of Ref.~\cite{Czakon:2020qbd} with the corresponding results obtained with our IR-safe flavoured anti-$k_T$ algorithm.
 In Fig.~\ref{fig:ttbar_1}, we show the transverse momentum of the leading $b$-jet computed with the cutoff method on the left and the IR-safe algorithm in the middle panel.
 The right panel shows a direct comparison of the results at NNLO.
 The differences between the results are roughly $\sim 1\%$, generally smaller than the scale uncertainty.
 The perturbative corrections are very similar in both cases as they are driven by partonic channels which are not sensitive to the modification of the algorithm.
 An analogous behaviour transpires for other observables which only indirectly depend on the $b$-jet definition, as for example the charged lepton transverse momentum, see Fig.~\ref{fig:ttbar_2}, or the reconstructed top-quark momentum, see Fig.~\ref{fig:ttbar_3}.

-\subsection{Conclusions and outlook}
+\section{Conclusions and outlook}

 In this work, we have presented the flavoured anti-$k_T$ jet algorithm - a minimal modification of the standard anti-$k_T$ algorithm that is flavour aware, infrared safe and can be easily implemented in perturbative fixed-order cross section calculations.
-Our construction is a viable alternative to the established flavoured $k_T$ algorithm, since it requires smaller unfolding corrections when performing comparisons to data.
+Our construction is a viable alternative to the established flavoured $k_T$ algorithm, although it still requires the determination of unfolding corrections when performing precise comparisons to data.

 The new algorithm contains a damping function, $\mathcal{S}_{ij}$, with specific properties.
 We have given a particular definition, Eq.~\eqref{eq:Sij}, of this function that depends on a ``softness parameter'' $a$.
 A study of the process $pp \to Z/\gamma^*(\to \ell\bar{\ell}) + b$-jet leads to a recommended value for this parameter, $a = 0.1$.
 However, the preferred $a$-value may be application dependent.